sii-research/RHOS/README.md

 └── train.log
 ```

-<a id="sec-multi-task"></a>

 ## ⭐ 3.
 Generate Multi-task (Recommended)

 For convenience, we provide a script `TASKS/generate_exp1.py` for generating multi-task training configurations.
 You can modify the task list and configuration options in this script.
-The detailed configuration options are shown in Section 4.
-Configuration.
+The detailed configuration options are shown in **Section 4.
+Configuration**.

 ```console
 python TASKS/generate_exp1.py